bazelbuild/bazel-gazelle/README.rst

 Running Gazelle with Go
 ~~~~~~~~~~~~~~~~~~~~~~~

-If you have a Go SDK installed, you can install Gazelle with the command below:
+If you have a Go toolchain installed, you can install Gazelle with the
+command below:

 .. code::

-  go get -u github.com/bazelbuild/bazel-gazelle/cmd/gazelle
+  go get github.com/bazelbuild/bazel-gazelle/cmd/gazelle

 Make sure to re-run this command to upgrade Gazelle whenever you upgrade
 rules_go in your repository.